Convergence of the Preconditioned Proximal Point Method and Douglas-Rachford Splitting in the Absence of Monotonicity: The preconditioned proximal point method

 Our convergence analysis relies on a projective interpretation of the preconditioned proximal point algorithm in the monotone setting that dates back to \cite{solodov1996Modified,solodov1999hybrid,konnov1997Class}.
-In particular, it was shown that when the preconditioner is positive definite, each iteration of \ref{eq:PPPA-intro} can be interpreted as a projection onto a certain halfspace, constructed using the sequences $(x^k)_{k\in\N}$ and $(\bar{x}^k)_{k\in\N}$.
+In particular, it was shown that when the preconditioner is positive definite, each iteration of \ref{eq:PPPA-intro} can be interpreted as a projection onto a certain halfspace, constructed using the sequences $(z^k)_{k\in\N}$ and $(\bar{z}^k)_{k\in\N}$.
+In particular, under the assumption that $T$ is maximally monotone and $P = \gamma^{-1} \I$, \cite{solodov1999hybrid} considers the halfspace

 We will show that this idea can be extended to our more general setting provided that a different halfspace is considered.
-More specifically, each iteration of \ref{eq:PPPA-intro} is interpreted as a projection onto a certain halfspace, separating the current iterate from a subset of solutions that satisfy the oblique weak Minty assumption.
-This halfspace will be constructed using the so-called shadow sequences $(w^k)_{k\in\N} \dfn (\projQ x^k)_{k\in\N}$ and $(\bar{w}^k)_{k\in\N} \dfn (\projQ\bar{x}^k)_{k\in\N}$ to deal with the fact that in our work the preconditioner is only positive \emph{semidefinite}.
+More specifically, each iteration of \ref{eq:PPPA-intro} is interpreted as a projection onto a halfspace separating the current iterate from a subset of solutions that satisfy the oblique weak Minty assumption.
+This halfspace will be constructed using the so-called shadow sequences $(w^k)_{k\in\N} \coloneqq (\projQ z^k)_{k\in\N}$ and $(\bar{w}^k)_{k\in\N} \coloneqq (\projQ\bar{z}^k)_{k\in\N}$ to deal with the fact that in our work the preconditioner is only positive \emph{semidefinite}.

 We proceed to present this separating halfspace and its main properties in the following lemma, for which a supporting visualization is provided in \Cref{fig:hyperplane-interpretation}.
-Note that the introduction of the matrix $\projR \dfn \M + \proj_{\ker{\M}}$ is inspired by the convergence analysis performed in \cite[Thm.
+Note that the introduction of the matrix $\projR \coloneqq \M + \proj_{\ker{\M}}$ is inspired by the convergence analysis performed in \cite[Thm.
 3.4]{latafat2017Asymmetric} and \cite[Thm.
 3.3]{condat2013primal}.